JolonB/TorrentBox/README.md

 sudo apt install qbittorrent-nox
 ```

-If you want to be able to have the full qBittorrent experience, you can also install it alongside `qbittorrent-nox` with:
+If you want to be able to have the full qBittorrent experience, you can also install it alongside/instead of `qbittorrent-nox` with:

 ```shell
 sudo apt install qbittorrent